kluctl/www-kluctl.io/content/en/docs/reference/commands/delete.md

 Usage: kluctl delete [flags]

-Delete a target (or parts of it) from the corresponding cluster Objects are located based on 'commonLabels'', configured in 'deployment.yml'
+Delete a target (or parts of it) from the corresponding cluster Objects are located based on 'commonLabels', configured in 'deployment.yaml'

 WARNING: This command will also delete objects which are not part of your deployment project (anymore).
 It really only decides based on the 'deleteByLabel' labels and does NOT